sachaRfd/TS-DiffuGen-Thesis/README.md

     ```

-## Setup WandB in Your Environment
+## WandB in Your Environment

 The training of diffusion models is enhanced with the integration of Weights and Biases (WandB).
 This enables real-time visualization of training and validation losses, as well as continuous monitoring of the training process.
-To set up WandB:

-1. Ensure you have a valid WandB API key available.
-2. Place the API key within the `wandb_setup.py` file located in the root directory.
-3. Run the `wandb_setup.py` script.

-    ```shell
-    python wandb_setup.py
-    ```
+If WandB is not yet setup in your environment, when you train your first diffusion model, you will be asked to input a WandB API key.

+If you do not already have an account, you can make one through the following link: [WandB](https://wandb.ai/)

 4. With this setup, WandB is configured within your environment, allowing you to proceed with training diffusion models.